persuaded9041/poke-solus-rgb/README.md

 Otherwise, if your environment for building the vanilla ROMs is already set up, the procedure here is the same.
 Just clone this repository, `cd` into it, and run `make`.

+#### Modifying this romhack
+If you want to make some tweaks to this romhack before building the ROMs, or if you want to use this romhack as a starting point for your own, read [this document][howtomod] that I've written.

 ## Links

+- Detailed [feature log][featurelog] containing all of the changes this romhack makes to the vanilla game
+- [Changelog][changelog] for an overview of the changes introduced in each Solus RGB release
 - The original [pokered][pokered] disassembly which this romhack is based on
-- Detailed [feature log][featurelog] containing all of the changes this romhack makes to the vanilla game
 - The [pokered wiki][wiki] which has many helpful tutorials on working with the source code, some of which were used for this project
 - The [pret Discord server][pretdiscord]
 - [Shin Pokémon romhack][shinpokered] (Field Move slot implementation was taken from here)